 When it comes to choosing outdoor gear, there are a few things we like to look out for in order to make sure we’re getting something worth our time that will actually fit our needs.
 For instance, a well-known brand is always going to be more promising than an unheard-of start up, at least from a ‘what you can expect’ perspective.
-But, more than just that, we like to look into the materials which which the products are made, as well as where they come from, and by whom they were crafted.
+But, more than just that, we like to look into the materials from which the products are made, as well as where they come from, and by whom they were crafted.

 Some of the most sought-after types of gear often come tagged with one very specific phrase: mil-spec.
-While the term generally gives folks the impression that the gear is built to meet military standards or that its tough enough to survive some of the worst conditions, there’s a lot more to it than that.
+While the term generally gives folks the impression that the gear is built to meet military standards or that it’s tough enough to survive some of the worst conditions, there’s a lot more to it than that.
 And sometimes, it can be a little bit misleading.
 To clear the water, we’ve done some in-depth research into the subject, so as to better explain what mil-spec means, how it applies to outdoor gear, and the types of systems and materials you can expect to come across.

 The Nitty Gritty